 Autor: Shelby Benavidez

 Progressive has developed a strong reputation in legal and consumer circles for being one of the most aggressive insurers when it comes to denying claims.
-This blog explores how and why Progressive denies claims through the real-world experiences of attorneys and paralegals who deal with them regularly.
-Their stories reveal a troubling pattern of denied liability, stretched definitions of “misrepresentation,” and a refusal to acknowledge clear evidence at the expense of injured and struggling consumers.
+This blog explores how and why Progressive denies claims based on the experiences of attorneys and paralegals who deal with them on a daily basis.
+Their stories reveal a troubling pattern of denied liability, stretched definitions of “misrepresentation,” and a refusal to acknowledge clear evidence at the expense of injured car accident victims.

 Progressive’s Public Image vs. Legal Reality